akiomiyao/tif/README.md

 ### Static data required by TIF (for demonstration)

 For example,
-% perl tif.pl IRGSP-1.0_genome.fasta TGTTAAATATATATACA TTGCAAGTTAGTTAAGA
+% perl tif.pl IRGSP-1.0_genome.fasta target TGTTAAATATATATACA TTGCAAGTTAGTTAAGA

 or

-% perl tif.pl TAIR10_chr_all.fas GAGGGATCATCTCTTGTGTC GACTGGCCAGACGATTATTC
+% perl tif.pl TAIR10_chr_all.fas target GAGGGATCATCTCTTGTGTC GACTGGCCAGACGATTATTC

 or

-% perl tif.pl dmel-all-chromosome-r6.29.fasta CATGATGAAATAACAT ATGTTATTTCATCATG
+% perl tif.pl dmel-all-chromosome-r6.29.fasta target CATGATGAAATAACAT ATGTTATTTCATCATG

-Before run tif.pl, download fastq file in read directory.
+Before run tif.pl, download fastq file in target/read directory.

-Result will be saved to tif.result file.
+Result will be saved to tif.result file in the target directory.

 The tif.pl is easy to use and has high sensitivity rather than old programs.
-But old programs described below, tif_basic.pl and blast.pl (Algorithm 1) and tif_extended (Algorithm 2) are
-faster than tif.pl.
-Old programs do not analyze complementary sequences of fastq.
-The function of tif_flanking.pl is same as tif_basic.pl, but tif_flanking.pl analyzes
-complementary sequences from fastq.
-It means that tif_flanking is more sensitive but slow.

 For *Tos17* retrotransposon of rice